 How Successful Is It?

-What is the success rate for alcohol rehab isn’t always clear.
+The alcohol rehab success rate isn’t always clear.
 It may be important to look at how many people relapse after completing treatment from a different view.

 For example, it’s estimated that between 40 and 60 percent of people who receive treatment end up relapsing.
 That number may seem high, but when you consider that alcohol addiction is a disease that does not have a cure, it is not that shocking.
 It falls in line with similar numbers of people who struggle with asthma recurrence, hypertension, and diabetes.